-For all Jira Cloud products apart from Jira Software Free and Jira Core Free, you can allow users to view and create issues without logging in.
+For all Jira Cloud products apart from Jira Software Free and Jira Work Management Free, you can allow users to view and create issues without logging in.

 If you allow anonymous access to projects while on a paid plan then change to a Free plan, the anonymous access will be removed.

 Enable or disable anonymous access to Jira Cloud projects

 - Click permissions for the permission scheme of the project that you want to enable or disable anonymous access for.

 Anonymous access to view and search for issues in a project

 - To allow users to view and search for issues in a project without logging in, add the Anyone group to the Browse Project permission in the permission scheme for the project.

 - To make sure anonymous users can't view issues in a project, verify that the Browse Project permission is only granted to existing project roles, groups, users, or Any logged-in user.

 Anonymous access to create issues in a project